The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 Am I entitled to redundancy and severance pay?

-If you are a full-time or part-time employee and your employer no longer requires the job you were doing to be done by anyone (for example, if the business will not be re-opened after a bushfire) then your job has been made redundant.
-If your job has been made redundant, you may be entitled to severance/redundancy pay.
+If you are a full-time or part-time employee and your employer no longer requires the job you were doing to be done by anyone (for example, if the business will not be re-opened after a bushfire), then your job has been made redundant.
+If your job has been made redundant, you may be entitled to redundancy pay (sometimes known as severance pay).
+To be entitled to redundancy pay under the National Employment Standards, you must been employed by the business for at least 12 months and the business must have more than 15 employees.
+A "small business employer" (which is a business that employs less than 15 people including casual staff working on a regular and systematic basis) is not required to pay redundancy pay.

-If you have been made redundant but believe your employer still requires your job to be performed by someone, you may have been unfairly dismissed.
+If you have been made redundant but believe your employer still requires your job to be performed by someone else, you may have been unfairly dismissed.
 Unfair dismissal claims must be filed with the Fair Work Commission within 21 days after the dismissal takes effect.
-Contact the Fair Work Commission on 1300 799 675 for further information.
+Contact the Fair Work Commission on for further information.

 Will I be given notice of my termination or pay in lieu of notice?

-If you are a full-time or part-time employee and your employment is terminated (ended) due to redundancy, or for other reasons, your employer must give you at least the minimum period of notice of termination you are entitled to under the National Employment Standards (unless you were dismissed for serious misconduct or your employment has ended at the conclusion of a specified (agreed) task or period of time).
+If you are a full-time or part-time employee and your employment is terminated (ended) your employer must give you at least the minimum period of notice of termination you are entitled to under the National Employment Standards, unless you were dismissed for serious misconduct or your employment has ended at the conclusion of a specified (agreed) task or period of time (for example, if you were employed for a specific period of time).

-Your employer may choose to pay you in lieu (instead) of requiring you to work out the notice period.
+Your employer may choose to make a payment in lieu of notice to you instead of requiring you to work out the notice period.

 Under the National Employment Standards, the minimum notice periods are as follows: